$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Results

-{\em Results} -- To access the quasiparticle effective mass of electron gas via the entropy ratio \Eq{eq:entropy ratio}, one should consider temperatures $T$ well below the Fermi temperature $T_F$.
-Figure~\ref{fig:entropy}(a) shows the entropy per particle of ideal Fermi gas in the thermodynamic limit $N = \infty$~\footnote{For the two-dimensional ideal Fermi gas in the thermodynamic limit, one has $s/k_B = 2f_2(z)/f_1(z) - \ln z $ and $T/T_F = 1/f_1(z)$.
-Here $0\le z < \infty$ is the fugacity and $f_\nu(z) = z - {z^2}/{2^\nu} + {z^3}/{3^\nu} - \cdots $ is the Fermi-Dirac function.}, which exhibits linear behavior $s/k_B = \frac{\pi^2}{3} \frac{T}{T_F}$ in the low-temperature limit and crosses over to $s/k_B = 2+\ln \frac{T}{T_F}$ in the high-temperature limit.
-On the other hand, the temperature should also not be too low in practical calculations, otherwise the finite size effect would cause the entropy to deviate from the ideal linear behavior due to a small energy scale $\frac{\hbar^2}{mL^2} \sim \frac{1}{N}$, as shown in Fig.~\ref{fig:entropy}(a) for $N=29$ and $57$ non-interacting electrons.
+To access the quasiparticle effective mass of electron gas via the entropy ratio \Eq{eq:entropy ratio}, one should consider temperatures $T$ well below the Fermi temperature $T_F$.
+Figure~\ref{fig:entropy}(a) shows the entropy per particle of ideal Fermi gas in the thermodynamic limit $N = \infty$~\footnote{For two-dimensional ideal Fermi gas in the thermodynamic limit, one has $s/k_B = 2f_2(z)/f_1(z) - \ln z $ and $T/T_F = 1/f_1(z)$.
+Here $0\le z < \infty$ is the fugacity and $f_\nu(z) = z - {z^2}/{2^\nu} + {z^3}/{3^\nu} - \cdots $ is the Fermi-Dirac function.}, which exhibits linear behavior $s_0/k_B = \frac{\pi^2}{3} \frac{T}{T_F}$ in the low-temperature limit and crosses over to $s_0/k_B = 2+\ln \frac{T}{T_F}$ in the high-temperature limit.
+On the other hand, the temperature should also not be too low in practical calculations, otherwise the finite size effect would cause the entropy to deviate from the ideal linear behavior due to a small energy scale $\hbar^2/mL^2 \sim N^{-1}$, as shown in Fig.~\ref{fig:entropy}(a) for $N=29$ and $57$ non-interacting electrons.
 We choose to set $T/T_F = 0.15$ to balance these two considerations.

-In principle, the entropy ratio \Eq{eq:entropy ratio} calculated for increasingly larger system sizes would approach the effective mass in the thermodynamic limit.
-Even for finite $N$, one can reasonably expect that by taking the entropy ratio of two calculations, the finite size errors involved in the interacting and non-interacting systems would largely cancel out. \Fig{fig:entropy}(b) shows the entropy as a function of training epochs for $N=29$ and various densities $r_s$.
-One clearly sees the entropy is reduced from the initial non-interacting value, indicating a suppression of the effective mass upon increasing $r_s$.
-The effective mass is estimated via \Eq{eq:entropy ratio} once the entropy has reached a plateaued value.
+To obtain conclusive predictions of the effective mass, we adopt the twist-averaged boundary conditions~\cite{PhysRevE.64.016702} to alleviate the finite size effect~\cite{sm}.
+Moreover, one can reasonably expect that by taking the entropy ratio \Eq{eq:entropy ratio}, the remaining finite size errors involved in the interacting and non-interacting systems would further cancel out. \Fig{fig:entropy}(b) shows the interacting entropy as a function of training epochs for $N=29$ and various densities $r_s$.
+One clearly sees the entropies are reduced from the initial non-interacting values, indicating a suppression of the effective mass upon increasing $r_s$.
+The entropy fluctuates more strongly than the free energy since it is more sensitive to the variation of model parameters in the training.